arjun-menon/pypage/ReadMe.rst

 page you're building.

 A pleasant aspect of pypage, in comparison to other templating languages is that you don't have to learn much new syntax.
-It's probably the easiest and most *flexible* templating language out there.
-Most flexible because of the plethora of nice and easy-to-use constructs available in pypage.
+It's probably the easiest tolearn and most *flexible* templating language out there.
+It is highly flexible because of the plethora of easy-to-use powerful constructs that pypage offers.

 .. _reStructuredText: http://docutils.sourceforge.net/docs/user/rst/quickref.html
 .. _Jinja: http://jinja.pocoo.org/docs/